 During the 1950s, Kohler and Campbell made popular spinet and console pianos that adored many American homes.

 The real significant challenges came in the 1970s and 1980s when electronic instruments arose, and the demand for acoustic pianos declined.
 This trend also impacted Kohler and Campbell.

 In 1985, Sherman Clay, a San Francisco piano retailer, purchased Kohler and Campbell.
 Unfortunately, the relationship did not last too long because Sherman Clay eventually went out of business.
 Today, some piano dealers still use the Sherman Clay name, but the original company is no longer in operation.

 Samick Musical Instruments now produces the Kohler and Campbell pianos.
 Samick, a South Korean piano company, acquired the Kohler and Campbell brand in the 1990s and has produced pianos under the Kohler and Campbell name since then.

 Samick is a notable manufacturer that produces a range of pianos under various brand names.
 The company is known for its high-quality pianos and innovative design features.

 While Samick now owns the Kohler and Campbell brand, they have maintained the brand’s reputation for quality and craftsmanship.
 Kohler and Campbell’s pianos continue to be made with high-quality materials and designed with precision and attention to detail, just as they were when the brand was first established.

 When identifying the Kohler and Campbell pianos made by the old American company before the mid-1980s or the newer Samick company, a quick way is to see if the piano is polished.
 If it has a bright and glossy finish, it is probably produced by Samick.
-On the other hand, the older US-made Kohler and Campbell pianos were an unpolished wood finish.
+On the other hand, the older US-made Kohler and Campbell pianos had an unpolished wood finish.

 Where are the Kohler and Campbell Pianos Made?